horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

     And create new app with
        - my gitHub repository link
        - set the path to the Kubernetes
-       - Chose the appropriate cluster and namespace for deployment
+       - chose the cluster and namespace for deployment
   - Finally to enshure app is running successfully -> show pods it must ne **Running**
   ![alt text](<assets/screenshots/Screenshot (7).png>)
   ---

+## Skills
+- Docker
+- Docker compose
+- CI with Github Actions
+- Ansible
+- Auto Update with (WatchTower)
+- Kubernetes
+- CD with ArgoCD